Maheshkumar-novice/Connect-Four/README.md

 ## What I Learned

 - How to write tests with RSpec
+- How to do TDD with RSpec and Ruby
 - Different ways to test methods based on the inputs and outputs
 - Mocks and Stubs
 - Refactoring the Code